There are two sides to digital marketing: organic and paid.

 So what the heck is content, exactly?

-Content in physical form is your website, blogs, videos, podcast, emails, infographics, courses, and downloadables.
-It’s the helpful stuff you create to connect you to your people by solving their problems better than everyone else out there.
+Content in physical form is your website, blog, video, podcast, emails, infographics, courses, and downloadables.
+It’s the helpful stuff you create to connect you with your people by solving their problems better than everyone else out there.

 Content is what you get when you put words and design together to reach your marketing goals.

 Why bother making content?

-Content gets your message out to people looking for your stuff (the searchers who need you and want to pay you to solve their problems).
+- High-quality content gets your message out to the searchers who need you and want to pay you to solve their problems

 How do you make valuable content?

 If you want to build a better relationship with your customers, you invest in their pain point, tell an interesting story that wins mindshare, and give them something they can take away that lightens their load and removes their shoulders from their ears.